 Most companies rely on email as their primary marketing channel, as Litmus showed in the fall edition of their “2020 State of Email” report.

 In the study, 77% of marketers claimed that email marketing is one of their two most effective digital marketing channels.
-Compared to 2019, this year, 7% more marketing executives said that email marketing is vital to the overall success of their company (78% in total).
+In 2020, 7% more marketing executives said that email marketing is vital to the overall success of their company (making it 78% in total).

 The main takeaway: Make email a part of your marketing strategy.
 In fact, put it front and center.